ifm/documentation/GeneralDoc/binning.md

 A list of related filters and application notes can be found below: [related filters](related-filters), [related application notes](related-application-notes)

 ### advantages of binning
-Combining (binning) a neighbourhood of `2x2` pixels into one measurement value has two destinct advantages:
+Combining (binning) a neighborhood of `2x2` pixels into one measurement value has two distinct advantages:
-1. The point cloud quality will be improved and distance measurments (and other measured values) for uncertain pixels can be improved by combining it with it's neighbours.
+1. The point cloud quality will be improved and distance measurements (and other measured values) for uncertain pixels can be improved by combining it with it's neighbors.
 This for example can be seen in the distance noise image.
 2. The data stream size and bandwidth will be reduced.
 This is important when running computationally heavy application.
 3. Because of the reduced stream size the required network bandwidth is also reduced.
 A simple `2x2` binning reduces the file size and therefore band with by a factor of 4.
 TODO: continue list

 ### disadvantages of binning
 1. Spatial resolution will be reduced.
-For applications which focus only on a image regeion of interest (ROI) instead of the whole image the highest possible spatial resolution might be necessary.
+For applications which focus only on a image region of interest (ROI) instead of the whole image the highest possible spatial resolution might be necessary.
 Binning and ROI selection are opposed image manipulation strategies.
 TODO: continue list

 ## related filters